sa-express-news/longform-story-template/README.md

 ~Desktop/Code/Projects/$ cd ../
 ~Desktop/Code/$ yeah, this is good.
 ```

+_Note - these are merely examples of navigating the command line and likely won't work directly on your machine._

 Note that it doesn't really _matter_ where you clone the repo, as long as it's a place you can access whenever you need to.
 We'll run the clone command like so: